Panzer3232/research_paper_pdf_downloader/README.md

 # Automated-Paper-Data-Retriever-System

-An automated two-part research pipeline.
+This is an automated paper data retriever system which has is divided into two pipelines.
 The first part, **paper_metadata**, fetches academic paper metadata from Semantic Scholar by keyword-driven bulk search, deduplicates by paper ID and title across categories, and recovers missing metadata using multi-sources reterival systems.
 The second part, **paper_downloader**, resolves and downloads open-access PDFs for given paper identifiers across 11 source providers.
 Both pipelines are accessible from the command line and as a callable Python library via `paper_data.py`.
 This repository is currently under construction.

 ---